DataONEorg/ca/README.md

 environment certificate expirations and the next update time for the  CRL.
 Output is to the file "Prod_events.ics" for the production  environment or "Test_events.ics" for the test environment.
-The  calendar can be subscribed to using the respective SVN URL:
+The  calendar can be subscribed to using the respective GitHub URL:

 ```shell
   ./ca cert_status -P -L